kismetwireless/kismet-web-docs/content/en/docs/dev/webui.md

 ### listTitle - string (required)

 This is the title of the menu item.
-This can included embedded HTML, and for consistency, it is recommended that an icon is selected from the included font-awesome icon font.
+This can include embedded HTML, and for consistency, it is recommended that an icon is selected from the included font-awesome icon font.

 ### clickCallback - string (required)